mozilla/agithub/README.md

 * SalesForce

 Additionally, you can add *full support* for another REST API with very little new code!
 To see how, check out the [GitHub client], which has about 30 lines of code.

+This works because AGithub knows everything it needs to about protocol (REST, HTTP, TCP), but assumes nothing about your upstream API.

 [GitHub client]: https://github.com/jpaugh/agithub/blob/master/agithub/GitHub.py